simicd/blog-posts/create-first-python-package/create-first-python-package.md

 ```

 ### Step three: Turn your Jupyter Notebook into a .py file 📜
 Luckily, VS Code provides a convenient way to turn your notebook into a Python module.
-I will use a script I have written which downloads a bunch of files and unzips them.
-(TODO: UPLOAD/SHARE SCRIPT)
+I will [use a script](https://github.com/simicd/blog-posts/tree/master/create-first-python-package/scripts) I have written which downloads a bunch of files and unzips the files.

 1. Open your notebook (.ipynb file) in VS Code by copying it somewhere into your project folder (in my case `scripts/download-eiopa-rates.ipynb`) and then clicking on the `.ipynb`.
 VS Code will open the built-in notebook view:
    ![VS Code Notebook view](images/export-as-py-file-vscode.png)